Q. Why did you make an abstract feature?

 After a month in the Yukon, I returned to my studio in Portland, Oregon and struggled for six months to make sense of what I had created.
 I kept adding new scenes and moving scenes around but nothing worked and nothing coalesced.
 Finally, I abandoned the project.
-I came back to it months later and began by removing all the browns and greens and reducing the palette to blue, white and black.
+I came back to it six months later and began by removing all the browns and greens and reducing the palette to blue, white and black.
 I experimented and deconstructed the animation by extracting small elements from semi-realistic scenes and combining them into new compositions.
 Suddenly it became an abstract film and I continued to pare down each scene to only lines and shapes, like simple blue balls and abstract totemic aggregations.

 Q. What were your design influences on North of Blue?

-During animation on North of Blue, I was lucky to see a lecture at a local college about Hilma af Klint, the Swedish abstract painter who lived from 1862 to 1944.
-She was a new discovery for me.
-Af Klint made over 1400 paintings and 26,000 drawings and she was the first abstract, non-Chinese painter, even though Google continues to attribute that title I to Wassily Kandinsky and abstraction in Chinese painting goes back to the 12th century.
+In 2014 I went to a lecture at Reed College about Hilma af Klint, the Swedish abstract painter who lived from 1862 to 1944.
+She was an exciting new discovery for me.
+Af Klint made over 1400 paintings and 26,000 drawings and she is the first western abstract painter, Abstraction in Chinese painting goes back to the 12th century!
 I was profoundly inspired by af Klint’s huge, colorful paintings and the mathematical and mystical elements of her compositions

-The palette of North of Blue reflects the bright white snow and ice of the Yukon and the vivid blue and turquoise of the sky, frozen lakes and rivers.
-When I was animating with only blue, white and black, I realized I had made 27 films but had never used blue, white and red together.
-My most vivid experiences as a college undergraduate were nine months of protesting the Vietnam War at UC Berkeley, so perhaps this was an aversion to flag waving nationalism.
-Eventually I decided it would be an interesting personal challenge to work with the colors of the American flag and 24 other national flags.
+The palette of North of Blue reflects the bright white snow and ice of the Yukon and the vivid blue and turquoise of the sky, frozen lakes and rivers of the far north.
+I began animating in 2012 with only black, blue and white.
+In the second year of working on North of Blue, I realized I had made 27 films but had never used blue, white and red together.
+As an undergraduate at the University of California at Berkeley, I spent nine months protesting the Vietnam War and produced thousands of anti-war posters.
+I have always opposed flag waving nationalism and the divisions it causes.
+So I decided it would be a very interesting personal challenge to work with this trio of colors of that have been used for 25 national flags.

-These colors were deeply enjoyable to work with.
+Red, white, blue and black were deeply enjoyable to work with.
 When you juxtapose primary hues, you get strong vibrancy and lots of visual tension.
-Blue and red encompass a wide range of shades, tones and variations, particularly blue, which ranges from pale aqua, sky blue and steel gray blue to deep, nearly black ultramarine blue.
-The rule of thumb is to always remain within a selected palette on a project, but three years into animation I broke that rule and added a botanically influenced scene exploring shades of green, accented with fuchsia elements.
-I am a medicinal herbalist and plant lover and I wanted to create a new layer of botanically inspired abstract shapes to increase visual tension and attraction.
+Blue and red encompass a wonderfully wide range of shades, tones and variations.
+Blue ranges from pale aqua, sky blue and steel blue-gray to deep, nearly black ultramarine blue.
+Three years into animation on North of Blue, I inserted a botanically influenced scene with shades of green, accented with fuchsia.
+My intention was add surprise by breaking the rule that I had created and to increase the visual tension.
+This was especially fun to do because I am a major plant lover and medicinal herbalist.
+I spend as much time in the forest as possible.

 Q. How many drawings did you do for North of Blue?